Varicose veins surgery

 Varicose vein treatment for cosmetic reasons is rarely available on the NHS.
 We understand the distress that unsightly varicose veins can cause and we regularly treat patients with varicose veins for cosmetic reasons.

-Mr Asad Rahi offers convenient appointments to discuss your individual varicose vein treatment options with the choice of modern walk in walk out procedures including.
+Mr Asad Rahi offers convenient appointments to discuss your individual varicose vein treatment options with the choice of modern walk in walk out procedures.

 More information on Mr Rahi can also be found here.